Titanexx/NightWriter/readme.md

 You can contribute to the project.
 There is still a lot to do and I have many ideas for the future.
 You can support by buying :coffee:, :tea: or :beers: [https://www.buymeacoffee.com/titanex](https://www.buymeacoffee.com/titanex)

-Other support way are coming.
+Other support ways are coming.

 ## Why support the tool ?